APPLICATION DEADLINE | Midnight EST January 18, 2021. | Apply here

 Due to its location, Kentucky has a moderate humid subtropical climate, with abundant rainfall.
 It has four distinct seasons, but rarely experiences the extreme cold as far northern states, nor the high heat of the states in the Deep South.
 Temperatures seldom drop below 0 degrees or rise above 100 degrees, but one can often experience a 30-degree shift in temperatures within a 24-hour period.

 The nearest major grocery is located 8 miles away and the area offers very little in terms of public transportation.

 STATEMENT OF NON-DISCRIMINATION

 All buildings and main roads in Bernheim’s arboretum meet the standards of ADA compliance.
-Rustic lodging facilities are currently not accessible by wheelchair.
+Rustic lodging facilities are currently not accessible.

 FREQUENTLY ASKED QUESTIONS

 Do I need a car for this residency?
 While several artists have successfully accomplished their residencies without, a car is strongly suggested while in residence at Bernheim.
 It will offer greater freedom in your exploration of both the arboretum and into the natural forested areas.
 There are several bikes available for resident artists, that are suitable for navigating the arboretum but not suggested for use on Forest Hill Drive or when shopping for food or supplies.

 Can my wife/husband/partner/child/pet attend this residency with me?
 Partners and children of artists-in-residence may visit and/or stay in the provided lodging during the residency term as long as they do not interfere with the goals of the residency.
 Pets are not allowed in lodging facilities but exceptions are possible upon request.

 Are collaborations or collectives allowed to apply for a residency?